common-workflow-language/common-workflow-language/CODE_OF_CONDUCT.md

 The CWL Project is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all CWL Project spaces, including the Google Group, the Gitter chat room, the Google Hangouts chats, both online and off.
+This code of conduct applies to all CWL Project spaces both online and off: the Google Group, the Gitter chat room, the Google Hangouts chats, and any other CWL spaces.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the CWL Leadership Team.

 Some CWL Project spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

-Harassment includes:
+Harassment includes, but is not limited to:

  - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, or religion.
  - Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.
- - Deliberate misgendering or use of ‘dead’ or rejected names.
+ - Deliberate misgendering or use of [dead](https://www.quora.com/What-is-deadnaming/answer/Nancy-C-Walker) or rejected names.
  - Gratuitous or off-topic sexual images or behaviour  in spaces where they’re not appropriate.
  - Physical contact and simulated physical contact (eg, textual descriptions like